-φ is the angle of the ILT antenna as seen from the VLR antenna:
+φ is the elevation angle of the ILT antenna as seen from the VLR antenna.

-(Eq.
-153)

-The corrected tilt function α is defined as the tilt of the VLT antenna as seen through its VLR antenna:

-(Eq.
-154)

-The elevation angle of the ILT antenna in the direction of the VLR antenna is then derived from both the tilt and azimuth angles as follows:
+Similarly, the elevation angle of the ILT antenna in the direction of the VLR antenna for the case of no tilt () is derived as follows:

 (Eq.
 157)